Resetting induced multimodality: Results

 \section{Results}

+The model under study is built by three components: stochastic force (noise), deterministic force and stochastic resetting.
+Noise is responsible for the spread of particles.
+Since the noise is of the $\alpha$-stable type it can easily produce long jumps which result in facilitated exploration of the space.
+The deterministic restoring force not only assures existence of stationary states, but also moves particles towards the origin.
+Finally, the stochastic resetting introduces a source of particles at $x_0$ (origin) and a sink at every other location.
+The source of particles is capable of building a mode at the origin, while the sink prevents exploration of the space at longer length-scales.
+Overall, the observed stationary state is the outcome of the competition between model components: especially between noise induced exploration at longer scales and restraining action of the stochastic resetting.

-Despite the described straightforward method of producing multimodal stationary states, here, we are exploring the standard, Poissonian, resetting to a fixed point.
+Despite the described straightforward method of producing multimodal stationary states by restarting from multiple points, here, we are exploring the standard, Poissonian, resetting to a fixed point.
 Such a standard resetting combined with the action of L\'evy noise is capable of affecting the multimodality of stationary states.
-First, we explore the motion in a quartic $V(x)=x^4/4$ potential under action of the Cauchy noise ($\alpha$-stable noise with $\alpha=1$).
-In the absence of resetting, the stationary state is given by Eq.~(\ref{eq:stationary-n4}).
+First, we explore the motion in a quartic $V(x)=x^4/4$ potential.
+In the absence of resetting, under action of the Cauchy noise ($\alpha$-stable noise with $\alpha=1$), the stationary state is given by Eq.~(\ref{eq:stationary-n4}).

-Fig.~\ref{fig:st-x4} presents the quartic potential (top panel -- ($a$) and sample stationary states under stochastic resetting (middle panel -- ($b$).
+Fig.~\ref{fig:st-x4} presents the quartic potential (top panel -- ($a$)) and sample stationary states under stochastic resetting (middle panel -- ($b$)).
 In order to verify that the stationary states have been reached we have checked that interquantile distances stagnate at constant values, see Fig.~\ref{fig:st-x4}(c).
 For a very low $r$ the stationary state is practically identical to the one without resetting, see Eq.~(\ref{eq:stationary-n4}).
-With the increasing $r$, the local maximum at $x=x_0=0$ emerges and the stationary density becomes trimodal.
-At the same time, the heights of the outer peaks diminish.
-Finally, for large enough $r$, the stationary state is unimodal.
+With the increasing $r$, the local maximum at $x=x_0=0$ emerges and the non-equilibrium stationary density becomes trimodal.
+The local maximum induced at $x_0=0$ is produced by stochastic resetting.
+More precisely, the resetting introduces a source of particles at $x_0$, which for sufficiently large $r$ builds a sustainable cusp (mode) at this point, see Figs.~\ref{fig:st-x4} --~\ref{fig:pd-x4} and Appendix~\ref{sec:res-app}.
+At the same time, the heights of the outer peaks diminish, because with the increasing resetting rate the exploration of distant points is limited.
+Consequently, possibilities of creating outer peaks are decreased and the central mode grows and accumulates increasing fraction of the probability mass.
+Finally, for large enough $r$, the stationary state is unimodal, because exploration of the space is virtually fully eliminated.